fa7i3/bikesharing/README.md

 * Staring and Ending Locatgions

-The two graphs show the top start and end locations.
-Accorong to the graph, the larger and darker the bubbles, the higher the number of bike users.
+The two graphs show the top start and end locations in New York City.
+According to the graph, the larger and darker the bubbles, the higher the number of bike users.

 ![start and end locations](https://user-images.githubusercontent.com/104453593/184068902-5ad80b20-4469-4fad-80b6-6bc03085af76.PNG)